One third of all practising medical physicists in the UK are graduates from this internationally renowned MSc.

 Masters students on any MSc programme may apply for a Teaching Assistantship.
 Successful applicants will provide teaching support, primarily to Year 1 undergraduates, in the laboratory, tutorials, problem-solving classes, computing and other teaching activities depending on suitability.
 All applicants are eligible to apply and will be contacted by email in April and (for later applicants) in July.
 Selection will be made on the basis of a CV/interview and suitability for the available teaching activities.

-The MSc Medical Physics comprises nine modules, including a summer research project.
+The MSc Medical Physics comprises nine compulsory modules, including a summer research project.

 The syllabus is designed to provide the knowledge, skills and experience required for a modern graduate medical physicist, placing more emphasis than many other courses on topics beyond ionising radiation (X-rays and radiotherapy).
 Examples include magnetic resonance scanning and the use of lasers in medicine.
 Although applications of ionising radiation seem likely to remain a major branch of medical physics, other fields are increasing in importance, and modern medical physicists are now involved in the wide range of physical problems which arise in clinical medicine.

-Each of the nine modules is sub-divided into its various primary sections, as shown.
+Each of the nine modules is sub-divided into various sections, as shown.

 Thirty-three hours of lectures including: atomic and nuclear physics and the interaction of radiation with matter, plus introductory material describing detector operation and dosimetry.